A classic comfort food and potluck staple gets a healthy grain-free makeover in these Slow Cooker Chicken Sloppy Joe Sliders!

 - Return back to slow cooker, stir to mix all ingredients, and set temperature to warm (or low) until ready to eat.

 - Place chicken between two sweet potato rounds.
-Add desired toppings such as pickles, onion, greens, broccoli slaw, mayonnaise, etc.
+Add desired toppings such as pickles, onion, greens, slaw, mayonnaise, etc.

 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on The Real Food Dietitians.
 Thank you!